2021–22 Dhaka Senior Division League

-The 2021–22 Dhaka Senior Division Football League also known as Bashundhara Group Senior Division Football League for sponsorship reasons or as First Division Football League, was the 6th season of the Dhaka Senior Division League since it was rebranded in 2007.
-A total of 14 teams were competed in the league.
+The 2021–22 Dhaka Senior Division Football League, also known as the Bashundhara Group Senior Division Football League for sponsorship reasons or as First Division Football League, was the 6th season of the Dhaka Senior Division League since it was rebranded in 2007.
+A total of 14 teams competed in the league.

-Somaj Kallyan KS Mugda is the current trophy holder having won 2021–22 season title.
+Kawran Bazar Pragati Sangha were the defending champions and were promoted to the 2019–20 Bangladesh Championship League along with runners-up Dhaka Wanderers Club.
+Dhaka United SC were relegated to the 2021–22 Dhaka Second Division Football League, however the club did not participate in the league and were later dissolved.

 Venue

-The opening ceremony and opening match was held at Bashundhara Kings Arena of Bashundhara Sports Complex, Dhaka.
+The opening ceremony and opening match were held at Bashundhara Kings Arena in the Bashundhara Sports Complex, Dhaka.